 I am proud to highlight the strong partnership between WAHO, our Member States, CEPI and all stakeholders that have provided inputs into this roadmap to advance this shared goal.
 By connecting the full spectrum of vaccine readiness from R&D and regulatory access to demand, manufacturing, delivery and equitable access under a single regional framework, the plan signals that West Africa is preparing to act.
 We are ensuring that when a Lassa fever vaccine is ready, the region is ready too.
-It also provides a clear entry point for partners now seeking to support or invest in the Lassa agenda, aligning their contributions with a coherent, regionally led roadmap toward equitable access.
+It also provides a clear entry point for partners now seeking to support or invest in the Lassa agenda and other emerging and re-emerging infectious diseases, aligning their contributions with a coherent, regionally led roadmap toward equitable access.